decretist/Dissertation/Chapter3/chapter3.md

 emergence of scholastic theology in northern France than we can easily explain.[^3]

-**As an example of Noonan's approach and conclusions, discuss how Noonan discredited one of the most notable elements of the mythology surrounding Gratian, that Gratian was a Camaldolese monk.**
+**You do not need to exhaustively catalog all of the Gratian myths that Noonan debunked, one is enough.
+As an example of his approach and conclusions, show how Noonan debunked one of the most prominent elements of the mythology surrounding Gratian, the claim that Gratian was a Camaldolese monk.**

 Odofredus (†1265), a professor of law at Bologna, claimed that Gratian "was staying" (stabat) at the monastery of SS.
 Felice and